maybebyte/anthesis/dns-sinkhole.md

 ### The basics

-Pretend there's a file named `examplefile` in the current directory that has these contents.
+Pretend a file named `examplefile` exists in the current directory with these contents.

     $ cat examplefile
     # Look at how awesome this blocklist is.
 Isn't it cool?